Enr1que319/Python-Challenge/README.md

 [![](img/Vote.jpg)]()

-In this proyect we  developed a Python script that can helps a small rural town to modernize the vote counting process.
+In this project we  developed a Python script that can helps a small rural town to modernize the vote counting process.
 The goal of this script is to make some calculation which are the following:

 - The total number of votes cast